The macroscopic shape of Gelfand-Tsetlin patterns and free probability: Proof of Theorem

-Note that since $\mathrm{Vol}^{(n)}_{k,\ell}$ denotes the volume of a bead configuration on $n$ unit-length strings with $k$ beads per string and tilt $\tau = \ell/n$, the rescaled quantity $n^{n^2}\mathrm{Vol}^{(n)}_{n,\ell}$ denotes the volume of bead configurations on $n$ strings of length $n$ with $n$ beads per string (and tilt $\tau = \ell/n$).
-Of course then in such a configuration the average distance between consecutive beads on the same string is $1$.
+The rescaled quantity $n^{n^2}\mathrm{Vol}^{(n)}_{n,\ell}$ denotes the volume of bead configurations on $n$ strings of length $n$ with $n$ beads per string and tilt $\gamma = \ell/n$.
+Of course, then in such a configuration the average distance between consecutive beads on the same string is $1$.

+An exact formula for $\mathrm{Vol}_{k,\ell}^{(n)}$ is given in \cite{johnston}.
+The asymptotics of this formula when $k = n$ are given by the following result.